slsa-framework/slsa/docs/spec/draft/threats.md

 EvilRepository for the malicious package.
 Solution: Verifier rejects because they only accept VSAs from TheRepository which the EvilRepository cannot issue since it does not have the corresponding signing key.

+*Example 4:* Verifier expects VSAs to be issued by TheRepository.
+Adversary uploads a malicious package to `repo/evil-package`, getting a valid VSA for `repo/evil-package` from TheRepository.
+Adversary then replaces `repo/my-pacakge` and its VSA with `repo/evil-package` and its VSA.
+Solution: Verifier rejects because the VSA `resourceUri` field lists `repo/evil-package` and not the expected `repo/my-package`.

 </details>

 ## Usage threats